00andobe/DocumentApp/README.md

 This project involves building a custom system for creating digital documents.
 The system should allow users to view an overview list of all created documents, create new ones, edit existing documents, and delete documents.

+Make sure you have a database with a posts table according to the interface!

 ## Getting Started

 These are the steps to get started with this NEXT.js project: